conanttld/webrtc_video_stream/README.md

 ## Conclusion

 This WebRTC application demonstrates a complete implementation of real-time video streaming with optional ML-based video processing.
-The combination of WebSockets for signaling and WebRTC for media transport creates a scalable and efficient architecture where the server's role is minimized once connections are established.
+The combination of WebSockets for signaling and WebRTC for media transport creates a scalable and efficient architecture where the server's role is minimized once connections are established. **The improved connection handling ensures a more reliable user experience, with transparent feedback about the application's connection state.**